gemeofficial/gemeblog/blog/2025-05-23-cucumber-recall-2025-how-to-protect-our-vegetable-garden-from-salmonella/index.md

 ![vegetable garden](./img/chateau-vegetable-garden.jpg)

-1.**Soil Testing**: Regularly test your garden soil to check for the presence of harmful bacteria.
+1. **Soil Testing**: Regularly test your garden soil to check for the presence of harmful bacteria.
 Soil testing kits are available at most garden centers.

-2.**Composting Practices**:
+2. **Composting Practices**:
 We recommend utilizing Composter with high-temperature phased aerobic fermentation technology like GEME home electric compoter, which achieves efficient pathogen elimination through the following mechanisms:

 - **Intelligent Oxygen Control System**: